GPU-accelerated LISA parameter estimation with full time domain response: Results

-We investigate the impact of incorporating realistic orbits with unequal arms for the LISA constellation, as provided by ESA \cite{esa_orbits}, compared to scenarios assuming equal arms.
+We investigate the impact of incorporating realistic orbits with unequal-arms for the LISA constellation, as provided by ESA \cite{esa_orbits}, compared to scenarios assuming equal-arms.
 The equal-arm cases correspond to those discussed in Sec.~\ref{sec:subeffect}.
 For the unequal-arm configuration, we adopt new orbits while keeping the PSDs unchanged.
 The use of more realistic PSDs will be postponed for future work.

 Figs.~\ref{fig:THM_unequal}, \ref{fig:TPHM_unequal} show the results for the aligned-spin and precessing cases respectively, both including subdominant harmonics.
 It can be seen that the unequal-arm configuration leads to improved recovery of the ecliptic latitude and distance.